dc25/myBlog/_posts/2017-06-24-using-github-comments-in-a-jekyll-blog.markdown

     * `_sass/minima.scss`

 ### Reference Implementation
 The repository [dc25/minimaWithGithubComments][minimaCommented] is a clone of the [jekyll/minima][minima] repository modified to allow Github comments.
-In addition to the Github comments changes, [the blog][minimaBlog] contains a [single post][minimaBlogPost] that shares the same comments as this post.
+In addition to the above Github comments changes, [the blog][minimaBlog] contains a [single post][minimaBlogPost] that shares the same comments as this post.

 [minimaCommented]: http://github.com/dc25/minimaWithGithubComments "github repository for minimaWithGithubComments"
 [minima]: https://github.com/jekyll/minima "github repository for minima"
-[minimaBlog]: https:dc25.github.io/minimaWithGithubComments "Click to see the blog"
+[minimaBlog]: https://dc25.github.io/minimaWithGithubComments "Click to see the blog"
 [minimaBlogPost]: https://dc25.github.io/minimaWithGithubComments/2017/06/25/example-of-blog-post-with-github-comments.html "Click to see the post"

 ### Configuration